angular/angular-cli/modules/preboot/README.md

 **3. Flags**

-All flags flase by default.
+All flags false by default.

 * `focus` - If true, will track and maintain focus even if page re-rendered
 * `buffer` - If true, client will write to a hidden div which is only displayed after bootstrap complete